pi-star-2025/pi_star/green_noise.md

 ## Green_Noise

-The soul is when blue squares “see” green noise.
+The soul is when blue squares (4's) “see” (1) and fall into being green noise (5's).
 To the squares the earth looks like eye-candy mirrors, and they fall into understanding these were decisions to “hear”.
-Because now then they are 5’s (pentagons) with more consciousness and really think the colors were noise.
+Because now that they are 5’s (pentagons) with more consciousness they really think the colors were noise.

 Green pentagon represents the 5 in π.